Breakfast goals! Flip these homemade pancakes with the kids to celebrate Shrove Tuesday!

-Getting ready to make pancakes for the kids this Shrove Tuesday?
-Or maybe you are going to wait until the weekend?
+Getting ready to make pancakes for the kids this Shrove Tuesday (1 March)?
 Whenever you plan to flip some homemade pancakes, we’ve got a delicious French crêpe recipe for you to try or for those of you looking to keep healthy, we asked some of our fave nutritionists in Singapore to share their healthiest recipes for pancakes.
 Swipe through our gallery for gluten-free pancakes, refined sugar-free pancakes, savoury veggie-packed pancakes and more.
 Bon appétit!